o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/overview.md

 Your Lambda functions can even call other Amazon Web Services like Amazon DynamoDB and perform operations on their resources\.
 Following are some examples:
 + **Submit a high score** – A Lambda function can accept a player's ID and new score, look up the player ID in the database, compare the score with existing scores, and update the highest score if necessary\.
 + **Sanitize your data** – A Lambda function can check for malicious or unusual input\.
 For example, if a player tries to upload a new high score of 999,999,999 when the best players can't reach 1,000, your Lambda function can intercept the submission and either reject it or flag it for review\.
 + **Perform server\-side authoritative actions** – Cloud Canvas can call your Lambda functions to control in\-game economies\.
 For example, when a player tries to purchase an item, your Lambda function can check a database to verify that the player has enough money to pay for the item\.
-The function can then deduct the amount from the player's account, and add the item to the player’s inventory\.
+The function can then deduct the amount from the player's account, and add the item to the player's inventory\.

 ### Identity and Permissions {#cloud-canvas-core-concepts-supported-svcs-cognito}